SOC 2 vs GDPR: Differences, Overlaps, and Compliance

 GDPR enshrines several key principles:

-- Data minimization: Collect only the personal data you actually need
+- Data minimization: collect only the personal data you actually need

-- Purpose limitation: Use data only for the specific purposes you disclosed
+- Purpose limitation: use data only for the specific purposes you disclosed

 One critical requirement: if a personal data breach occurs, you must notify the relevant Data Protection Authority within 72 hours of becoming aware of it.
 If the breach poses high risk to individuals, you must also notify them directly.
 This 72-hour window is strict, and failure to comply is itself a violation.